Call Today 803.359.3301

 • Expertise and Experience: Post-conviction attorneys specialize in handling cases after a conviction has been made.
 They possess extensive knowledge and experience in the complex legal procedures involved in challenging convictions, making them well-equipped to navigate the legal system effectively.
 They understand the intricacies of post-conviction laws, rules, and procedures, allowing them to build strong arguments on behalf of their clients.

-• Procedural Knowledge: Post-conviction proceedings involve specific legal procedures, such as filing appeals, motions, and petitions.
+• Procedural Knowledge: Post-conviction proceedings involve specific legal procedures such as filing appeals, motions, and petitions.
 Navigating these processes successfully requires a deep understanding of the rules and deadlines involved.
 A post-conviction attorney can ensure that all necessary documents are filed correctly and on time, minimizing the risk of procedural errors that could harm your case.

 • Investigation and Evidence: Post-conviction lawyers have the resources and skills to conduct thorough investigations that may uncover new evidence, witnesses, or flaws in the original trial.
 They can review the trial transcripts, interview witnesses, consult with experts, and employ forensic techniques to build a stronger case for their clients.
 This investigation can help identify potential grounds for appeal or post-conviction relief.

-• Protection of Constitutional Rights: A post-conviction lawyer is well-versed in constitutional law and can determine whether any violations occurred during the trial that could serve as a basis for challenging the conviction.
+• Protection and Constitutional Rights: a post-conviction lawyer is well-versed in constitutional law and can determine whether any violations occurred during the trial that could serve as a basis for challenging the conviction.
 They can ensure that your constitutional rights were protected throughout the legal process and argue for remedies if they were violated, such as ineffective assistance of counsel, prosecutorial misconduct, or violations of due process.

 • Emotional Support and Guidance: Dealing with a conviction and the subsequent legal processes can be emotionally taxing and overwhelming.
 A post-conviction attorney can provide valuable emotional support and guidance, helping you understand the legal options available and assisting you in making informed decisions about your case.

-What Are Family Court Appeals?
+What are Family Court Appeals?

 In addition to being experienced with assisting clients in appeals from criminal law cases, our Lexington appeals attorneys are also available to help those who need to challenge any final order of the South Carolina Family Court.
 This includes matters pertaining to adoption, custody, alimony, or other important issues.
 We are available to assist with appealing any type of final Family Court order from any county in South Carolina.
-Because there is only a limited time-period to request an appeal, you should request a consultation with us as soon as soon as you begin thinking about an appeal (please note, a consultation fee will apply).
+Because there is only a limited time period to request an appeal, you should request a consultation with us as soon as you begin thinking about an appeal (please note, a consultation fee will apply).

 Former Clients' Experiences